dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 * manual encryption if any

 ???
-* automatically set on client and returned
+* some frameworks automatically set on client and returned
+* typically no encryption but easy

 ---
-name: Server Session Storage
+name: Additional Server Session Storage

 * memory:
   * fast